All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What if I am not losing weight as fast as expected?

 First, verify that your compounded product is from a reputable pharmacy.
 Then review your diet (are you hitting protein targets? avoiding liquid calories?), exercise (are you active?), sleep (7+ hours?), and medication adherence (same day/time each week?).
-If all factors are optimized and you are still below expected results after 8 to 12 weeks at a therapeutic dose, discuss a dose increase with your provider.
+If all factors are improved and you're still below expected results after 8 to 12 weeks at a therapeutic dose, discuss a dose increase with your provider.

 Will I regain weight after stopping compounded semaglutide?